Download short introductions, print ready speaker photo, and program promotional material:

 Having been a producer of various theatrical and educational events since the 1970′s, I feel your pain.

-- willingness to participate in book-signing events,
+- participate in book-signing events,

 All this delivered with guaranteed results and good humor!